shanehoey/snooey/README.md

-# Snooey Theme
+# Snooey - A Remote Jekll Theme

-Snooey - A simple but extensive Jekyll theme that I use accross multiple websites.
+Snooey - A simple but extensive Jekyll theme that I use across multiple websites, including [shanehoey.com](https://shanehoey.com)

-**IMPORTANT** - This theme is always under active development, to ensure that I dont break something on your website please always fork this site, and use your own fork as the remote_theme
+**IMPORTANT** - This theme is always under active development, to ensure that I dont break something on your website please always fork this site, and use your own fork as the remote_theme.

 view a live example [snooey.netlify.com](https://snooey.netlify.com)